Governing Board of the American Institute of Physics

 To approve the Report of the Editor of Journal of Applied Physics.

 IX.
-Report of the Editor of the Journal of Chemical Physics:
+Report of Editor of Journal of Chemical Physics:

-Mr. Mayer stated that the budget had been about balanced for 1940; that a symposium on physical chemistry had been held at Columbia University; the papers from which would be published about half of the Journal of Chemical Physics and about half in the Journal of American Chemical Society that discontinue of the Zeit.
-Der.
-Crystallographie would probably mean that more papers would be offered to the Journal of Chemical Physics; that there has been discussion of a new journal of a new society for x-rays and electron diffraction.
+Mr. Mayer stated that the budget had been about balanced for 1940; that a symposium on physical chemistry had been held at Columbia University; the papers from which would be published, about half in the Journal of Chemical Physics and about half in the Journal of the American Chemical Society; that discontinuance of the Zeit. der Crystallographie would probably mean that more papers would be offered to the Journal of Chemical Physics; that there has been discussion of a new journal of a new society for x-rays and electron diffraction.

 On motion it was voted:

 To approve the report of the Editor of Journal of Chemical Physics.

 X. Report of Editor of Review of Scientific Instruments:

 Mr. Harnwell reported that there had been a slight drop in the rate of papers received but the rate seems to have gone up again; that there appeared to be room for increase of the Review of Scientific Instruments circulation within the membership of the Societies of the Institute but that also there should be a large increase outside of the Societies; that the journal probably should be enlarged to include articles on geophysics, biophysics and medical physics; that the journal seemed now to be in a favorable position to increase its circulation but that an enlargement would raise at once the question of an increase in subscription rates.